📷 JIYANG CHEN

 📷 Ars Lyrica Houston

-Leia returned to Ars Lyrica Houston in September 2021 for a concert of Bach and Handel, singing Vitrue (The Choice of Hercules) and Echo (BWV 213 Laßt uns sorgen, Laßt uns wachen).
+September 2021: Leia returned to Ars Lyrica Houston for a concert of Bach and Handel, singing Vitrue (The Choice of Hercules) and Echo (BWV 213 Laßt uns sorgen, Laßt uns wachen).
 She made her debut with the company the previous season, in masked performances of the solo alto cantata BWV 170: Vergnügte Ruh’, beliebte Seelenlust, as well as the alto role in BWV 134: Ein Herz, das seinen Jesum lebend weiß.

 Her innately eloquent phrasing gave considerable emotional depth to Savitri’s fear, faith, and foresight.